Oliver Cromwell: Politics: 1647–1649

-Second Civil War
+Second Civil War & King's execution

 The failure to conclude a political agreement with the King led eventually to the outbreak of the Second English Civil War in 1648, when the King tried to regain power by force of arms.
 Cromwell first put down a Royalist uprising in south Wales led by Rowland Laugharne, winning back Chepstow Castle on 25 May and six days later forcing the surrender of Tenby.
 The castle at Carmarthen was destroyed by burning; the much stronger castle at Pembroke fell only after an eight-week siege.
 Cromwell dealt leniently with ex-Royalist soldiers, but less so with those who had formerly been members of the parliamentary army, John Poyer eventually being executed in London after the drawing of lots.

 Cromwell then marched north to deal with a pro-Royalist Scottish army (the Engagers) who had invaded England.
 At Preston, in sole command for the first time and with an army of 9,000, he won a decisive victory against an army twice as large.

 During 1648, Cromwell's letters and speeches started to become heavily based on biblical imagery, many of them meditations on the meaning of particular passages.
 For example, after the battle of Preston, study of Psalms 17 and 105 led him to tell Parliament that "they that are implacable and will not leave troubling the land may be speedily destroyed out of the land".
 A letter to Oliver St John in September 1648 urged him to read Isaiah 8, in which the kingdom falls and only the godly survive.
 On four occasions in letters in 1648 he referred to the story of Gideon's defeat of the Midianites at Ain Harod.
 These letters suggest that it was Cromwell's faith, rather than a commitment to radical politics, coupled with Parliament's decision to engage in negotiations with the King at the Treaty of Newport, that convinced him that God had spoken against both the King and Parliament as lawful authorities.
 For Cromwell, the army was now God's chosen instrument.
 The episode shows Cromwell's firm belief in Providentialism—that God was actively directing the affairs of the world, through the actions of "chosen people" (whom God had "provided" for such purposes).
 During the Civil Wars, Cromwell believed that he was one of these people, and he interpreted victories as indications of God's approval and defeats as signs that God was pointing him in another direction.